PredictiveEcology/SpaDES.tools/cran-comments.md

 **This update depends on the latest version of `reproducible` (v0.2.0) which we have just submitted to CRAN.**

-The maintainer email address has changed, about which I notified CRAN on March 28, 2018 and sent followup on June 12, 2018 (in response to `fpCompare` submission).
+The maintainer email address has changed, about which I notified CRAN on March 28, 2018 and sent followup on June 12, 2018 (in response to `fpCompare` submission) and again on June 15, 2018 (in response to `SpaDES` submission).

 We also introduce several new functions, and update previous functions (see NEWS.md).